nextjournal/markdown/README.md

 ;;  [:hr]]
 ```

-We've built hiccup transformation in for convenience but nothing prevents you from targeting more formats: [Pandoc is definitely our source of inspiration here](https://snapshots.nextjournal.com/markdown/build/9c419d0158436ab7f9f24b8d7b875a9f514c38e7/index.html#/notebooks/pandoc.clj).
+We've built hiccup transformation in for convenience but it's easy to target [more formats](https://snapshots.nextjournal.com/markdown/build/9c419d0158436ab7f9f24b8d7b875a9f514c38e7/index.html#/notebooks/pandoc.clj).

-This library is one of the building blocks of [Clerk](https://github.com/nextjournal/clerk) where it is used for handling the textual parts in notebooks.
-As such, markdown data natively renders well in a notebook
+This library is one of the building blocks of [Clerk](https://github.com/nextjournal/clerk) where it is used for handling _literate_ fragments.
+As such, markdown data is natively rendered in notebooks

 ```clojure
 ^{:nextjournal.clerk/viewer {:transform-fn nextjournal.clerk.viewer/with-md-viewer}}